Lymphoma in children

 - a low level of neutrophils, a type of white blood cell that helps fight infections, increases the risk of getting infections

-- a low level of red blood cells, which carry oxygen around your body, can cause tiredness or shortness of breath
+- a low level of red blood cells, which carry oxygen around the body, can cause tiredness or shortness of breath

 - a low level of platelets, which help blood clot, can lead to easy bruising or bleeding for longer than usual after a minor injury